 The Rector is the “head priest” of a congregation

 Mike comes from a long line of Episcopalians and was baptized in his home parish, St. Paul’s in Lakewood Colorado.
 His mother (also an Episcopal priest) and his father (an attorney) are both retired and live in the Denver area.
 Mike gets back to Colorado to ski at least once a year.
 He is especially fond of Winter Park.

 Mike graduated from the University of San Diego with a degree in theology.
 During his undergraduate coursework he completed additional studies at Oxford University and ITESO, the Jesuit University of Guadalajara, Mexico.
 His Masters in Divinity came from The Virginia Theological Seminary, where he is also currently studying for a Doctorate in Ministry.
 In seminary he was a grant fellow of the Episcopal Evangelism Society, studying the intersections of evangelism and community organizing.
-Between college and Seminary, Mike served for a year with the Young Adult Service Corps of The Episcopal Church at a foster home and school Tegucigalpa, Honduras.
-Mike also re-established an Episcopal campus ministry at The University of California, San Diego.
+Between college and Seminary, Mike served for a year with the Young Adult Service Corps of The Episcopal Church at a foster home and school Tegucigalpa, Honduras and then spent two years planting a campus ministry at the University of California, San Diego.

 Mike and his husband Ellis Anderson were married in Washington DC in 2013.
 They had their civil marriage blessed at Christ Church Cathedral in St. Louis in May of 2015.
-Ellis works as an English Language Learning Specialist (formerly called ESL) at a charter school in the city of St. Louis.
+Ellis is a certified English Language Learning Specialist (formerly called ESL), and is currently pursuing a master’s degree in Library Science.
 Ellis and Mike are the proud parents of Silas, adopted in 2020 from the foster system in the city of St. Louis.
 Their family is rounded out by a sweet Labradoodle named Oscar.